JohnGrime/MolecularUtilities/Programs/README.md

 ## <a name="SphereBySubdivision"></a> SphereBySubdivision

-Generate a sphere using poyhedral subdivision (cna provide more regular spacing that `SphereArbitrary`)
+_Generate near-equidistant points on the surface of a sphere using poyhedral subdivision._

-This functionality can be useful when ...
+This functionality can be useful when you require more regularity in the point spacing vs [SphereArbitrary](#SphereArbitrary)

 Running the program with no command line options reveals a brief user guide: